isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

 <img src="assets/create-pdf-template.png" alt="Create PDF template" width="400">
 1. In the **Templates** window, select the **+** icon next to **Templates** and choose **PDF Template**.
 1. In the **New PDF Template** dialog, select a factory template which you want to use as a base to create the custom template.
 You can also use the search box to search for a template.
-1. Specify a title and the description for the template.
+1. Specify a title for the template.

    >[!NOTE]
    >